najnesnaj/pinetime-zephyr/manual/_build/markdown/current-time.md

 As soon as a device is bonded, Pinetime will look for a CTS server (Current Time Service) on the connected device.
 Here is how to do it with an Android smartphone running NRFConnect:

-Build and program the firmware on the Pinetime Install NRFConnect ([https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF-Connect-for-desktop](https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF-Connect-for-desktop))

-Start NRFConnect and create a CTS server : Tap the hamburger button on the top left and select “Configure GATT server” Tap “Add service” on the bottom Select server configuration “Current Time Service” and tap OK Go back to the main screen and scan for BLE devices.
-A device called “PineTime” should appear Tap the button “Connect” next to the PineTime device.
-It should connect to the PineTime and switch to a new tab.
-On this tab, on the top right, there is a 3 dots button.
-Tap on it and select Bond.
-The bonding process begins, and if it is successful, the PineTime should update its time and display it on the screen.
+Start NRFConnect and create a CTS server : Tap the hamburger button on the top left and select “Configure GATT server”.

+Tap “Add service” on the bottom Select server configuration “Current Time Service”  (0x1805)

+Here is for a manual time setup : add the Current Time 0x2A2B characteristic : in the intial value field add 0x141505130B0D which corresponds to (2021 year 05 month 19 day 11hours 13 minutes)

+A device called “PineTime” or “DSD6”, or whichever name you gave it,  should appear.

+Tap the button “Connect” next to the PineTime device.

+Disconnect and the newly set time should appear.